microsoft/BuildTourHack/stories/2/231_Inking_Dial.md

 2. Display a XAML UI for sharing with the Knowzy app.

-3. Enable Inking controls on the SharePage to allow the user to annotate the image
+3. Enable Inking controls on the SharePage to allow the user to annotate the image.
+Look [here](https://stackoverflow.com/questions/37179815/displaying-a-background-image-on-a-uwp-ink-canvas) for some sample code.
+You will need to add the Win2D NuGet Package to your UWP project.

 4. Display a Toast that displays the annotated image after the sharing operation has completed.